joaomelo/lib-template/README.md

 # Build Pipeline

 The template uses webpack and babel to build demo and library code.
-TheIn the config folder there is a `webpack.common.js` with little shared configuration between the demo and library.

 ## Webpack

+The root folder has a `webpack.common.js` with shared configuration between the demo and library.
 The is the typical linting and build of js files with babel.

 It defaults to using source-maps evening in the library output.
 I find fair to give everyone using a library (including my future self), to be able to debug any unexpected behavior.